waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Protocols & Immediate Actions (v134)
 - **CRITICAL: Immediate & ACCURATE Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
 NO DELAYS.
 This includes documenting faulty tools and agents.
 - **CRITICAL: WKG Protocol:** Before adding any node or edge, I will FIRST query the WKG with `wkg_checker` to confirm it doesn't already exist.
 All `warp` edges MUST include a `destination_entry_point`.
 All new nodes MUST have descriptive `tags`.
 - **CRITICAL: Map Marker Protocol:** I will immediately mark defeated trainers and other key events.
 Redundant markers will be deleted.
-I will migrate all trainer intel from this notepad to map markers.
 - **CRITICAL: Agent & Workflow Discipline:** I will use my custom agents for complex reasoning and my custom tools for computational tasks.
 I will use `protocol_enforcement_agent` to check my logic.
 - **CRITICAL: Tool Maintenance Protocol:** If a custom tool or agent is found to be faulty or bugged, fixing it becomes the highest priority secondary goal, superseding ALL other gameplay objectives until resolved.